 Platters and grazing tables are so popular right now, I’ve been wanting to attempt something for a while.
 This small platter is the perfect place to start too.

 This post ended up becoming so much bigger than I thought so I’ve had to split it up into several posts and videos.
 Read and watch how I wrapped the chocolate bar wrappers for my dessert board.
-I will also be releasing a quick tutorial on how I made super easy chocolate dipped Oreos.
-Once they’re up, I’ll link them here!
+You can also check out the quick and easy chocolate and sprinkle covered Oreos tutorial to read and watch.

 Watch the short video below or keep scrolling for the rundown on what I did for my dessert board of love.